AlexRogalskiy/rmanns/README.md

 </a>

-Always before i buy books i download it from internet and read the samples.
-Yeah, maybe it's not cool, but i don't want pay for shitty book.
+Always before i buy books i have downloaded it from the internet and read the samples, for quality assessment.
+If I like the book - I buy it, if not, I do not buy it.
+Yeah, maybe it's not cool, but i don't want pay for bad books.
 The problems with books from the internets is annotations.
 Maybe they irritate only me.
-Anyway, i have write this simple wrapper around pdftk for removing annotations from the books from the popular pirate web sites, such as [www.it-ebooks.info ](www.it-ebooks.info ) and [www.allitebooks.com](www.allitebooks.com).
+Anyway, i have written this simple wrapper around pdftk for removing annotations from the books from the popular pirate web sites, such as [www.it-ebooks.info ](www.it-ebooks.info ) and [www.allitebooks.com](www.allitebooks.com).